 Inside: Have you ever heard animal music?
 Do you know that like humans, animals can hear music through vibrations and use music as a way to communicate with other animals?
 Parents– with your children, check out the different ways animals make music.
 Spring and summer are perfect times to take a walk in nature and observe all kinds of animals creating their own special kind of music.

 It’s a well-known fact that people of all ages respond positively to music.
 In fact, countless books and articles have been written and movies produced that scientifically illustrate the influence music has on humans.

-But what we don’t talk about as much is the impact music has on animals and creatures of the deep as well as animal music–meaning the music that animals produce.
+But what we don’t talk about as much about is the impact music has on animals and creatures of the deep as well as animal music–meaning the music that animals make.

 Did you know that animals love and respond to music?
 They can hear music through their ears through vibrations.
 Many animals create their own “kind” of music and use it as a form of communication with one another.
-It’s called, “animal music.”
-And it’s powerful!
+It’s referred to as “animal music.”

 Both humans and animals hear music the same way…through vibrations.
 Here’s how:

 How Humans and Animals Hear Sounds

 To make it simple, here’s a breakdown of how humans hear sounds:

 - Sounds travel by means of vibrations called sound waves in the air or the water.

 - These sound waves travel into the ear canal and to the eardrum.